Blockits/Wallet/README.md

 All your extension's code must be placed in the `src` folder.

-The boilerplate is already prepared to have a popup, an options page, a background page, and a new tab page (which replaces the new tab page of your browser).
-But feel free to customize these.

 ## TypeScript

-This boilerplate now supports TypeScript!
+Supports TypeScript!
 The `Options` Page is implemented using TypeScript.
 Please refer to `src/pages/Options/` for example usages.

 ## Webpack auto-reload and HRM